tygregory26/WeatherApp/README.md

 # Prerequisites
 - Python 3.6 or higher
 - An OpenWeather API key
-- These instructions are for MAC only
    -    https://openweathermap.org
    -    Create your account then replace the api with the one I have.

-# Setup Instructions
+# Setup Instructions - Mac only

 1. Clone this repository:
    ```